YuchenPersonal/YuchenPersonal.github.io/_posts/2022-04-08-ue4-module-circular-dependency.md

 Mechanism module depends on AI module.

-You want to add something in your AI module which calls functions implemented in Mechanism module which means AI module has to depend on Mechanism.
+You want to add something in your AI module which calls functions implemented in Mechanism module.
+This means AI module has to depend on Mechanism.

 You have a circular dependency and your project fails to build because the build tool can't figure out which module to build first (Both modules require the other one to be ready).